kvborkar100/Data_Science/README.md

 Tools : Python, scikit-learn, matplotlib, Django
 ### 2. __[Amazon Reviews Sentiment Analysis](https://github.com/kvborkar100/Data_Science_Portfolio/tree/master/Sentiment%20Analysis%20Amazon%20Reviews)__
 Sentiment analysis for Amazon reviews is done using the reviews obtained from users about different products on amazon.com.
 The dataset consist of 3.6 million training reviews and 400k testing reviews.
-The is built using 80k reviews and testing is ddone on 20k reviews.
+The is built using 80k reviews and testing is done on 20k reviews.
 Ensembling Learning (VotingClassifier) is used to train model with 5 different Classifiers giving accuracy of 87%. __[Dataset](https://www.kaggle.com/bittlingmayer/amazonreviews)__

 ## Data Analysis and Visualisation

+##### Tools: Pandas, Numpy, Seaborn, Matplotlib, Plotly

 ### 1. __[911 Calls - Exploratory Data Analysis](https://github.com/kvborkar100/Data_Science_Portfolio/blob/master/911%20Calls%20EDA%20.ipynb)__
 Exploratory Data Analysis of the 911 calls dataset hosted on Kaggle.
 Demonstrates extraction of useful features from different variables.